-- a) To make best use of the housing stock within Monmouthshire we will offer accommodation to contract-holders who are currently under-occupying general needs accommodation by one or more bedrooms.
-To be considered as a contract-holder under-occupying you must be a current contract-holder of one of the housing partners i.e. MHA; Hedyn; Pobl or United Welsh HousingAssociation. - b) The property size and household size eligibility criteria will be used to determine the level of under-occupation.
+- 2.9 To make best use of the housing stock within Monmouthshire we will offer accommodation to contract-holders who are currently under-occupying general needs accommodation by one or more bedrooms.
+To be considered as a contract-holder under-occupying you must be a current contract-holder of one of the housing partners i.e. MHA; Melin; Pobl or United Welsh Housing Association. - 2.10 The property size and household size eligibility criteria will be used to determine the level of under-occupation.
 However, applicants who are eligible for two property sizes will be assessed on their minimum entitlement, therefore maximising the under-occupation.
 When an applicant wishes to downsize to smaller accommodation, due to Welfare Benefit Reform, any offer of accommodation will only be made if the accommodation is smaller.

-2.6 Successors who are Under-Occupying
+Successors who are Under-Occupying

-When a Monmouthshire Community Landlord Contract-holder dies and another member of that household has a right to succeed to that contract but the property is deemed too large for that person's needs, the applicant will then be placed in Band 1 in order to facilitate move on.
+2.11 When a Monmouthshire Community Landlord Contract-holder dies and another member of that household has a right to succeed to that contract but the property is deemed too large for that person's needs, the applicant will then be placed in Band 1 in order to facilitate move on.
 This again makes best use of stock and releases family sized accommodation.

-2.7 Move on from Supported or Shared Housing
+Move on from Supported or Shared Housing

-- a) In order to be placed into Band 1, applicants must occupy one of the supported housing projects in Monmouthshire that receive funding from MCC's Supporting People Team or MCC's Social Services (this would include where residents are funded by MCC to live in accommodation outside of Monmouthshire).
-This includes applicants who need to leave supported housing within the next 12 months or in a planned time and who are ready for independent living with or without support. - b) We expect the applicant to accept the support services made available to them in order to ensure the necessary standard of independence is achieved and the contract is sustainable.
+- 2.12 In order to be placed into Band 1, applicants must occupy one of the supported housing projects in Monmouthshire that receive funding from MCC's Supporting People Team or MCC's Social Services (this would include where residents are funded by MCC to live in accommodation outside of Monmouthshire).
+This includes applicants who need to leave supported housing within the next 12 months or in a planned time and who are ready for independent living with or without support. - 2.13 We expect the applicant to accept the support services made available to them in order to ensure the necessary standard of independence is achieved and the contract is sustainable.

-2.8 High Medical Need
+High Medical Need

-Applicants assessed as having a high medical priority because their medical condition and/or disability is having a significant detrimental effect on their ability to live independently at home will be placed in Band 1.
+2.14 Applicants assessed as having a high medical priority because their medical condition and/or disability is having a significant detrimental effect on their ability to live independently at home will be placed in Band 1.

-2.9 High Welfare Need
+High Welfare Need

-Applicants assessed as having a high welfare need and need to move urgently and where failure to move will cause serious hardship to themselvesor others will be placed into Band 1.
+2.15 Applicants assessed as having a high welfare need and need to move urgently and where failure to move will cause serious hardship to themselves or others will be placed into Band 1.

-2.10 Major Disrepair
+Major Disrepair

-The applicant is a private contract-holder and the Council's Environmental Health Department has identified a Category 1 hazard under the Housing, Health and Safety Rating System.
+2.16 The applicant is a private contract-holder and the Council's Environmental Health Department has identified a Category 1 hazard under the Housing, Health and Safety Rating System.
 The applicant will be required to provide written confirmation from the Environmental Health Officer of the disrepair and the action to be taken to rectify the hazard(s).
-Once the relevant actionshave been carried out to address the disrepair issue(s) the application will be reassessed.
+Once the relevant actions have been carried out to address the disrepair issue(s) the application will be reassessed.

-2.11 Foster Carers, Adoptive Parents, Adult Placement and Supported Lodging Providers

-An applicant living in Monmouthshire who has been accepted by a Gwent local authority to be a provider of foster care, an adult placement or supported lodgings or to be an adoptive parent and who require a larger property in order to provide this service/placement.
+Foster Carers, Adoptive Parents, Adult Placement and Supported Lodging Providers lodgings or to be an adoptive parent and who require a larger property in order to provide this service/placement.
 Applicants will only be eligible for one extra bedroom.